Lodestar

 Tartu, Estonia's second city 185 km southeast of Tallinn, sits inland on the Emajogi river and has a more continental climate.
 Winters in Tartu are measurably colder and drier than in Tallinn, and summers are warmer and sunnier.
 The difference is not dramatic, but relocators who are more cold-sensitive generally prefer Tallinn's coastal moderation, while those who want the full Estonian summer (real warmth, more sunshine hours, less coastal wind) often find the Tartu region more satisfying in July and August.

-The western islands, primarily Saaremaa and Hiiumaa, have their own microclimate shaped by their position in the Baltic.
-Sea influence is stronger on the islands than anywhere on the mainland; winters are milder and snowfall is less persistent than in eastern Estonia, while summers are slightly cooler than Tartu.
-Saaremaa is a popular summer destination for Estonians and has a small but growing resident expat community drawn by the quiet pace, clean air, and relative affordability.
-Year-round living on the islands involves accepting reduced connectivity: a ferry crossing to the mainland is required (scheduled service, roughly 30 minutes from Virtsu to Kuivastu), and the range of services is narrower than in Tallinn or Tartu.
+The western islands, Saaremaa and Hiiumaa, have their own microclimate.
+Sea influence is stronger than anywhere on the mainland: winters are milder and snow less persistent than in eastern Estonia, summers slightly cooler than Tartu.
+Year-round island living means a scheduled ferry to the mainland and a narrower range of services than Tallinn or Tartu.

 Frequently asked